sendahug/send-hug-backend/README.md

     - DATABASE_URL - the URL of the database in production.
     - FRONTEND - set with your own frontend URL (necessary for setting up CORS!)
     - PRIVATE_KEY - The private VAPID key (required for sending push notifications).
+    - FIREBASE_CREDENTIALS_FILE - The location of the JSON key for the Firebase service account.
   9. Enter `alembic upgrade head` to trigger database migrations and bring your live database up to date.
   10. All done!
 Now you can visit your <GIT_URL> to see the live app.